capstone606/DATA-606-Capstone-Project/README.md

 This is the repository for DATA 606- Capstone in Data Science.
-We are working on building a machine learning model to predict energy demand and energy price.
+We are working on building a machine learning model to predict energy load demand and energy price of Spain using energy and weather data of Spain from the year 2015 to 2018.